Optum/mockiato/README.md

 4. View the app at http://localhost:8080 or the API documentation at http://localhost:8080/api-docs

 Note:-
-1. To use private NPM registry you need to provide build argument REG_URL in docker build or docker-compose build commands.
+1. To use private NPM registry you need to provide build argument REG_URL(private registry url) in docker build or docker-compose build commands.
 2. If you run the project locally (npm start) without docker you can use .npmrc file to download packages from private NPM registry.
 If you don't create .npmrc file NPM packages will be downloaded from public NPM registry (https://registry.npmjs.org/) by default.

 This quick-start makes some basic assumptions on how you want to run the application.
 For other possible configurations, please see the next section.